Adenoma- A benign polyp that may be pre cancerous.

 IHC Testing - (See Immunohistochemistry)

-Ileoanal pull-through (pelvic pouch procedure, ileoanal anastomosis procedure)- Removal the colon and the lining of the rectum, leaving the underlying anal muscles, or sphincters.
+Ileoanal pull-through (pelvic pouch procedure, ileoanal anastomosis procedure)- Removal of the colon and the lining of the rectum, leaving the underlying anal muscles, or sphincters.
 The last part of the small intestine is joined to the anus and an internal pelvic pouch is created.

 Ileorectal anastomosis- Removal of the colon and joining of the last part of the small intestine (ileum) to the rectum.